falcucci/good-practices-workflow/readme.md

 Basically, it will:

 - create a semantic version based on the params (minor, patch, major);
-- publish the tag on gitlab;
+- publish the tag on github/gitlab;
 - start to generate a changelog based on the git refs (by default it must compare the latest tag with the head ref);
-- send a message to the slack channels to preview the gmud (not required);
+- send a message to the slack channels to preview the new release (if possible);
-- create a gitlab release (required to show the MR`s;
+- create a github/gitlab release (required to show the MR`s;
-- How it will looks like? check it out.

 ### Configuration